plasmo-dev/Plasmo.jl/docs/src/documentation/partitioning.md

     DocTestSetup = nothing
 ```

-If we plot the resulting optigraph (see [Plotting](@ref)) we obtain a simple simple chain, but otherwise there is no real structure in the problem as we have modeled it.
+We can also plot the resulting optigraph (see [Plotting](@ref)) which produces a simple chain, but otherwise there is no real structure in the problem as we have modeled it.
 ```@setup plot_chain
     using Plasmo